DavidBjerreBjoerklund/RhinoToSlicer/Readme.md

   to launch whichever executable path you provide.
 - The installer stores configuration in `slicer_config.json` inside the plug-in folder so that the slicer path persists across Rhino sessions.
+- The command exposes a `RhinoToSlicer.commands.detect_rhino_version()` helper that reports the running Rhino build and prints it the first time the plug-in runs during a session.